elusiveunit/lucid-toolbox/doc/markdown/lucid-settings.md

 ## Field

-The field method requires an ID and a label, and accepts additional arguments through an array (see the pattern?):
+The `field` method requires an ID and a label, and accepts additional arguments through an array (see the pattern?):

 * `'type'` **(string)** Type of field.
-Unsupported types will fall back to 'text', which is also the default.
+Fields without specific 'support' will fall back to just an input with the specified type.
 Supported types:
   * `'text'`
   * `'text_monospace'`
   * `'textarea'`